 The penalties for a speeding ticket can hit you hard and fast, and the effects can last for years.
 But you can avoid these problems by working with a Queens speeding ticket attorney.

-As most drivers know, speeding is very dangerous.
+As most drivers in Queens know, speeding is very dangerous.
 With every mile per hour you go above the speed limit, the greater the force of a potential impact will be.
 That’s why police and prosecutors treat speeding tickets with such large fines and, in some cases, even jail time.

 To escape the harsh penalties associated with this traffic violation, you’ll likely want the help of a Queens speeding ticket lawyer who knows how to defend against even the most serious traffic violations.
 Our team at the Law Office of James Medows has a winning history and the ability to help you.

-You basically have to stay below the maximum speed limit, and in some high-speed areas, you also need to stay above the minimum speed limit.
+In New York, you basically have to stay below the maximum speed limit, and in some high-speed areas, you also need to stay above the minimum speed limit.
 The absolute speed limit is what you’ll see on the signs, and unfortunately, if you’re going over the maximum or under the minimum, you can be ticketed.

 There are many exceptions to the posted speed limit, however.
 These include school zones during certain hours, construction zones, passing an emergency services vehicle or a car on the shoulder, and, of course, dangerous weather conditions.
 As opposed to absolute speed limits, this is called basic speed law.